 Once you have you can save the search for quick access later on.

 All of this helps you quickly find your Ideal Customer making it more likely to actually get a winning bid on Upwork.

-The name of the game is being first in line.
+The name of the game is being first in line as quickly as possible.

 To do this I scroll through the app on my phone whenever I’m taking a break.